NasrWahi/data_visualization_project_individual/README.md

 ## Install dependencies:

+Installs the package in editable mode, allowing imports from streamlit_app/
 ```
-uv pip install -e . # Installs the package in editable mode, allowing imports from streamlit_app/
+uv pip install -e .
 ```

 And in case of a warning and a certificate error on e.g. Windows: